Full Name: Eintracht Frankfurt e.V.

 When Eintracht finally found their ground however, they did so in style.
-They won every game in the group stage of the Europa League, and went on a midseason run that saw them jump to as third in the standings on Matchday 12.
-Eintracht came back from the Winter Break to go unbeaten in 11 straight Bundesliga matches, Eintracht went unbeaten in both Europa League and Bundesliga play from January 19th to April 14th.
+They won every game in the group stage of the Europa League, and went on a midseason run that saw them jump to as high as third in the standings on Matchday 12.
+Eintracht came back from the Winter Break to go unbeaten in 11 straight Bundesliga matches, and go unbeaten in both Europa League and Bundesliga play from January 19th to April 14th.

 Frederik Rønnow, Felix Wiedwald, Jan Carpenter, Kevin Trapp.

 After rumors swirled all offseason, Kevin Trapp is finally back in Eintracht.
 This time on a permanent deal that should make him the #1 in Frankfurt with a contract that runs through 2024.
 Trapp was rock solid last year, ranking second in Bundesliga play with 124 shots saved.
 He posted 8 clean sheets, and gave up one goal or less 22 times during Eintracht’s run in the Bundesliga last year.
 He came up big in big spots.
 Even though Eintracht eventually fell to Chelsea on penalty shots in the Semifinals of the Europa League, Trapp came up big time and time again.